nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Prefix Types

-The prefixes used in **EZSTATE** are universal across all commands.
+The prefixes used in **EZSTATES** are universal across all commands.

 | Prefix | Meaning | Constraints                                                                                                                                                                                                                                                                                                                                                         | Valid                                 | Invalid                                   |
 |--------|---------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------|-------------------------------------------|